We just reached 30,000 articles on this wiki! 🥳

 Balder's enemy model file, em1000.dat, contains an unused quick time event animation used by Father Balder in the first game, in which he snaps his fingers to summon a laser from a satellite.

 Oddly, his player model, which lacks this animation, contains audio for this attack.
-There are two sound effects labeled as "SatelliteLaser_s".
-They are the same audio effects used in the first game.
+There are two sound effects labeled as "SatelliteLaser_s", each matching the sounds used in the first game.

 pl0030_SatelliteLaserTelegraph_ed_s